vhonebon1/CV/README.md

 ## Other Interests

-I write a [blog](https://medium.com/@verityhonebon) about my transition from Arts to Tech and am co-founder of [VantaBlack](https://vantablackart.wordpress.com/) a platform that recognises cross disciplinary art projects.
+I write a [blog](https://medium.com/@verityhonebon) about my transition from Arts to Tech.

 In my spare time I run, box and attend art exhibitions.